Reviewed and revised 20 November 2013

-How can emergency physicians deal with information overload?
+How can emergency physicians and intensivists deal with information overload?

-Fear of information overload is a barrier preventing doctors from using web resources.
+The concern about information overload never goes away.
+Fear of information overload remains a barrier preventing doctors from using web resources.
 But, given that humanity has been experiencing information overload since the invention of the Gutenberg press, ignoring web resources to avoid confronting this daunting problem is a maladaptive, self-defeating strategy.

-As highlighted in the 400 second long PK SMACC-talk above, here are some ‘Life in the Fast Lane’ pointers to help ‘Web 2.0 laggards’ pull their heads out of the ground and off-load the stress of information overload in the age of FOAM:
+As highlighted in the 400 second long PK SMACC-talk above, here are some LITFL pointers to help ‘Web 2.0 laggards’ pull their heads out of the ground and off-load the stress of information overload in the age of FOAM:

 You’ve been doing fine so far.
 The information storm will rain down around you regardless of whether or not you are aware of it — so nothing has changed.
 So relax, OK!
 You are still going to get on with the job of being a doctor.
 A lot of the published medical literature verges on recycled trash anyway and no one will die because you haven’t read everything ever written…